How to Revive a Dying Fiddle-Leaf Fig

 • Watering too often.

-• Not emptying any saucers or trays that are underneath the pot, which causes water to pool around the base of the pot.
+• Not emptying any saucers or trays that are underneath the pot causes water to pool around the base of the pot.

 • Provide shade for your fiddle leaf fig in the afternoon.
 Locating your fiddle leaf fig in morning sun followed by afternoon shade is the best balance of sunlight for fiddle leaf figs to thrive in most climates.
-If your in a particularly hot climate with intense sunshine, then bright indirect light is the provides the optimal conditions for the plant to thrive and to prevent sunburn.
+If you are in a particularly hot climate with intense sunshine, then bright indirect light provides the optimal conditions for the plant to thrive and prevent sunburn.
 Move your fiddle leaf fig accordingly to a location with the right balance of light and leave it for a few weeks before assessing the damage.

 • Prune any individually scorched, brown leaves back with a pair of pruners.
-Selectively prune any damaged growth for aesthetic reasons as the damaged leaves do not recover, however they do not necessarily harm the plant.
-In the Spring and Summer, new growth should emerge, restoring the appearance of the fig. If not try the notching technique to encourage new branches to form to stimulate leaves to grow.
+I would selectively prune any damaged growth for aesthetic reasons as the damaged leaves do not recover, however, they do not necessarily harm the plant.
+In the Spring and Summer, I see new growth emerging, restoring the appearance of the fig. If not, try the notching technique to encourage new branches to form to stimulate leaves to grow.

 • Plant fiddle leaf figs in pots with drainage holes in the base and empty saucers and trays after watering.
-Ensuring effective drainage is imperative for fiddle leaf figs as they are adapted to living in well draining soils.
-This helps the soil to dry and mitigates root rot and fungal infections that cause the leaves to turn brown.
+Ensuring effective drainage is imperative for fiddle leaf figs as they are adapted to living in well-draining soils.

-• Remove any brown leaves with a pair of pruners.
-Use a sharp pair of pruners to trim back any affected growth to prevent infection spreading and wipe the blades with a cloth soaked in disinfectant between each cut, to prevent potentially spreading fungal pathogens from infected growth to otherwise healthy growth.
+• Remove any brown leaves with a pair of pruners if you suspect that overwatering is the problem.
+I use a sharp pair of pruners to trim back any affected growth to prevent infection from spreading and remember to wipe the blades with a cloth soaked in disinfectant between each cut to prevent potentially spreading fungal pathogens from infected growth to otherwise healthy growth.

-Watering the fiddle leaf fig when the top 2 inches of the soil dries out and allowing for good drainage, effectively mimics the conditions of its native environment to help revive the ailing fiddle leaf fig.
+Watering the fiddle leaf fig when the top 2 inches of the soil dry out and allowing for good drainage effectively mimics the conditions of its native environment to help revive your ailing fiddle leaf fig.

-However if the roots have been in saturated soil for a long time and the root rot is extensive then it can be difficult to save the plant, because if the roots are damaged and dying back they can no longer transport enough moisture and nutrients around the plant to sustain the fiddle leaf fig.
+However, from my experience, if the roots have been in saturated soil for a long time and the root rot is extensive, then it can be difficult to save the plant because if the roots are damaged and dying back, they can no longer transport enough moisture and nutrients around the plant to sustain the fiddle leaf fig.

-With some plants it is possible to take the plant out of the pot and actually trim back any diseased roots however, fiddle leaf figs are so susceptible to transplant shock that this is unlikely to save your plant.
+With some plants, it is possible to take the plant out of the pot and actually trim back any diseased roots; however, I have tried this and concluded that fiddle leaf figs are so susceptible to transplant shock that this is unlikely to save your plant.

 Watch this helpful YouTube video for a visual guide on how to propagate fiddle leaf figs: